ArasLabs/batch-loader-script/README.md

 ```

 How it works:
-- Processes files in reverse order (BOMs before Parts to respect dependencies).
+- Processes files in reverse order (relationships before items to respect dependencies).
 - Auto-generates delete templates based on your existing insert templates.
-- For Part BOM relationships: uses the custom `rel_id` from your data files for precise deletion.
+  - For relationships: uses the relationship ID from your data files (`id`, `rel_id`, or `relationship_id`).
-- For Parts: uses a `where="item_number='@1'"` clause.
-Ensure column 1 of your Part file is `item_number`.
+  - For items: uses the Item ID from your data files (`id`).
 - Logs all deletions to `./logs/delete/`.
+- Ensure data files satisfy the **Data file requirements** section so delete mode can identify rows by ID.

 Safety tip: Try `--delete` on a disposable environment first; deletes are irreversible.